cipick/amplitude-dev-center/docs/data/sdks/flutter-4/index.md

 #### Tracking deep links

 !!!note
-    Deep links tracking is now only available on Android.
+    Deep link tracking is available on Android.

-You can enable Amplitude to start tracking deep link events by setting `configuration.defaultTracking.deepLinks` to `true`.
-Refer to the code sample below.
+When you set `configuration.defaultTracking.deepLinks` to `true`, Amplitude tracks events related to deep links in your application.

 ```dart
 Amplitude(